innobyte/debops/docs/ansible/roles/debops.grafana/getting-started.rst

 Example inventory
 -----------------

-To install Grafana Server on a host, it needs to be added to a specific Ansible inventory group:
+To install Grafana on a host, it needs to be added to a specific Ansible inventory group:

 .. code-block:: none

-   [debops_service_grafana_server]
+   [debops_service_grafana]
    hostname